Olivier Giroud: the last Lazio club to enter the race to sign Chelsea | Soccer news

 Giroud has rejected two approaches from Newcastle this month, while Inter Milan and Tottenham have also related to him.

-Frank Lampard wants to sign another striker before allowing Giroud to move to Lazio and remain in talks with Napoli about a move for Dries Mertens.
+Frank Lampard wants to sign another striker before allowing Giroud to move to Lazio, and Chelsea continue in talks with Napoli about a move for Dries Mertens.

 Meanwhile, Barcelona is preparing an offer of £ 20 million for the Willian end before Friday's deadline at 11 p.m.